About Us

 Protect the Eden’s unique and iconic biodiversity, ensuring our native plants and animals survive and thrive.

-… this brings us one step closer to achieving our vision – ‘A Healthy Eden for All’.
+… to bring us one step closer to achieving our vision – ‘A Healthy Eden for All’.

 Eden Rivers Kingfisher Icon